 Students wishing to continue the study of a foreign language at Colby are encouraged to take the College Board SAT Subject Test in that language.
 The results are used to place the student at the appropriate level.
 Guidelines for placement in foreign language study are included in the course selection information available to members of the incoming first-year class.

-Students who have had two or more years of language study may receive credit for the first semester of the elementary course of that language only if the appropriate department determines that their preparation is not adequate for a more advanced level.
+Students who have had two or more years of language study may enroll in the first semester of the elementary course of that language only if the appropriate department determines that their preparation is not adequate for a more advanced level.

 Placement for students in languages for which no College Board test is available is determined by consultation with the appropriate department.